New Washington, Aklan: Education

 All the barangays have either an elementary or primary school.
 There are four secondary schools: New Washington National Comprehensive High School and Montfort Technical Institute (MTI) in Poblacion, Candelaria National High School in Candelaria and Ochando National High School in Ochando.
 Montessori de Aklan (MDA),a primary school,is a branch of Montessori de Zamboanga Schools which is an affiliate of AMS or American Montessori Society in Polo, Tertiary education is centered at Aklan State University - College of Fisheries and Marine Sciences, which is located in Poblacion.
 Vocational courses are also offered at MTI.
 Some families send their children to schools in Kalibo, Capiz, Iloilo and Manila, among others.

-Cultural and historical significance
+Holidays

 New Washington observes two annual fiestas as a town.
 One is a patronal fiesta in honor of Our Lady of the Most Holy Rosary, which is held on the second Saturday of October and the other is a civic fiesta commemorating the heroes of Pacto de Sangre, which is held from March 1 to 3.
 The Pacto de Sangre, or blood compact, took place in the then Sitio Kuntang (now Barangay Ochando) on March 3, 1897.
-It was participated in by New Washingtonians of the past as a show of support to the Filipinos' revolution against the Spaniards.
-A commemorative marker was put up in the area where the event took place in Barangay Ochando.
-While the patronal fiesta is characterized by pious reflection, the civic fiesta involves three days of merry-making.

 Tourism

 The municipality has numerous beach resorts located near the shores from Mabilo to Dumaguit.
-The past decade saw an influx of inland resorts.
-The inland resorts in the town are mostly in Poblacion, some of which include Sampaguita Gardens Resort, Maria Mercedes Resort and Frogs Hollow Resort.
-For free means of leisure and entertainment, residents go to the town plaza, which houses the Jaime Cardinal L. Sin Park, the Rizal Park, the Municipal Children's Park and the Municipal Auditorium and Sports Complex.
+Civic attractions include the Jaime Cardinal L. Sin Park, the Rizal Park, the Municipal Children's Park and the Municipal Auditorium and Sports Complex.

-Well-known restaurants in the town include Oriental Flavors (fine-dining) and Poolside Restaurant at Sampaguita Gardens, and the Residence River Restaurant (Seafoods) in Tambak.
+The town also hosts the Museo Kardinal, a museum dedicated to the life of Cardinal Jaime Sin established inside his former residence.